-for the year ended 30 June 2016
+Statements for the year ended 30 June 2017

-Report by the Trust Board 26
+Report by the Trust Board (Administrator) 18

-Independent Auditor's Report 27
+Independent Auditor's Report 19

-Statement of Comprehensive Income 29
+Statement of Comprehensive Income 2

-Statement of Financial Position 30
+Statement of Financial Position 22

-Statement of Changes in Equity 31
+Statement of Changes in Equity 23

-Statement of Cash Flows 32
+Statement of Cash Flows 24

-Notes to and forming part of 33
+Notes to and forming part of

-Wentworth Park Sporting Complex Trust FINANCIAL STATEMENTS FOR THE YEAR ENDED 30 JUNE 2016
+The Financial Statements 25

-STATEMENT IN ACCORDANCE WITH
+FINANCIAL STATEMENTS FOR THE YEAR ENDED 30 JUNE 2017

-SECTION 41C (1C) OF THE PUBLIC FINANCE AND AUDIT ACT, 1983
+STATEMENT IN ACCORDANCE WITH SECTION 41C (1C) OF THE PUBLIC FINANCE AND AUDIT ACT, 1983

-Pursuant to Section 41C (1C) of the Public Finance and Audit Act 1983, and in accordance with a resolution of the board of the Wentworth Park Sporting Complex Trust, on recommendation of the Audit and Finance Committee, we declare on behalf of the Wentworth Park Sporting Complex Trust of New South Wales that, in our opinion:
+Pursuant to Section 41C (1C) of the Public Finance and Audit Act 1983, I declare on behalf of the Wentworth Park Sporting Complex Trust that, in my opinion:

 - a.
-The accompanying financial report has been prepared in accordance with applicable Australian Accounting Standards and other mandatory professional reporting requirements, the requirements of the Public Finance and Audit Act 1983 and Public Finance and Audit Regulation 2010 and Treasurer's Directions issued by the Treasurer under section 9(2)(n) of the Act. - b.
-The accompanying financial report exhibits a true and fair view of the financial position and the financial performance of the Wentworth Park Sporting Complex Trust as at 30 June 2016 and transactions for the year then ended. - c.
+The accompanying financial report has been prepared in accordance with applicable Australian Accounting Standards and other mandatory professional reporting requirements, the requirements of the Public Finance and Audit Act 1983 and Public Finance and Audit Regulation 2015 and Treasurer's Directions issued by the Treasurer under section 9(2)(n) of the Act. - b.
+The accompanying financial report exhibits a true and fair view of the financial position and the financial performance of the Wentworth Park Sporting Complex Trust as at 30 June 2017 and transactions for the year then ended. - c.
 There are no circumstances which would render any particulars included in the financial report to be misleading or inaccurate.